CryptoSys PKI Toolkit Manual

 HASeContent1 if eContent is present; 0 if notNumber

-CountOfCertificatesNumber of certificates included in the dataNumber
+CountOfCertificatesNumber of certificates in the SignedDataNumber

-CountOfSignerInfosNumber of SignerInfos included in the dataNumber
+CountOfSignerInfosNumber of SignerInfos in the SignedDataNumber

 signerInfoVersionsignerInfo version (siVer) valueNumber